sinedied/articles/articles/oss/azure-pipelines-for-oss/azure-pipelines-for-oss.md

 | Combinations | 40 builds on Travis (Linux \* 2 Node versions)<br>20 builds on AppVeyor (Windows)<br>1 build on CircleCI (Android) | 83 builds (Linux/Windows \* 2 Node versions + Mac/Android)       |
 | Build time   | ~1h for a PR (~50min Travis, ~1h AppVeyor, ~5min CircleCI)                                                         | ~1h for a PR (~30min if limited to the previous Travis scenario) |

-The migration was not that trivial this time as I had to use [a template](TODO) to generate the combinations matrix, but the result is great:
+The migration was not trivial this time as I had to use [a template](https://github.com/ngx-rocket/generator-ngx-rocket/blob/master/.ci-templates/test.yml) to generate the combinations matrix, but the result is great:

 - Only one config to manage (and no need to build an extra Docker image for Android)
 - More combinations tested for the same time
+- Some bonus like publication of Android built APKs directly as a build artifact

 After this experience, I can say that I'm all for Azure Pipeline now and I will continue to migrate my other repositories 👍